 Sometimes empathy and dialogue go only so far.
 If the issue is serious, such as workplace bullying, and you’ve done all you can to resolve it, don’t feel bad about asking management or human resources to recommend a way forward.
 Effective conflict resolution occasionally requires a mediator.
 Just be sure to approach management in an even-headed manner — and maintain that throughout the process.

-Your workplace is likely made up of various personality types.
-You will naturally gravitate toward some colleagues and avoid others.
-The smart move for your career — and sanity — is to not become embroiled in petty problems or workplace politics.
+Your workplace is made up of various personality types.
+You will naturally gravitate toward some colleagues and away from others.
+The smart move for your career — and emotional health — is to not become embroiled in petty problems or workplace politics.
 And who knows?
 By having an open mind and spirit, you may even come to appreciate the finer qualities of a former rival.